xCeLfr/nrgCheck/README.md

 Check if your VPS is ok

 Prerequisites:
-- jq : sudo apt-get instal jq
+- jq : sudo apt-get install jq
-- jo : sudo apt-get instal jo
+- jo : sudo apt-get install jo
 - ssmtp : sudo apt-get instal ssmtp (look on google how to install & configure)

 Install: